prettier/prettier/docs/cli.md

 > It's usually better to use a [configuration file](configuration.md) for formatting options like `--single-quote` and `--trailing-comma` instead of passing them as CLI flags.
 This allows sharing those settings across different ways to run Prettier (CLI, [editor integrations](editors.md), etc.).

-Given a list of paths/patterns, Prettier CLI first treats every entry in it as a literal path.
+Given a list of paths/patterns, the Prettier CLI first treats every entry in it as a literal path.

 - If the path points to an existing file, Prettier CLI proceeds with that file and doesn't resolve the path as a glob pattern.